berkeleyauv/electircal_overview/README.md

     - Training Link: https://github.com/berkeleyauv/electrical_training
     - Note: As of now, the project is optional
 - Maintain participation
-- Estimated Workload = 3-6 hours per week
+- Estimated Workload = 3-10 hours per week
     - During the exam seasons, there will be less pressure.
     - We may frontload the work in antipation of exam season.

 ## Links:

 General UR@B Link:

 Training: https://github.com/berkeleyauv/electrical_training

-Electrical Firmware Source Code: https://github.com/berkeleyauv/RoboSub_FW Electrical PCB Designs: https://github.com/berkeleyauv/RoboSub_HW PCB Parts: https://github.com/berkeleyauv/urbparts
+Electrical Firmware Source Code: https://github.com/berkeleyauv/RoboSub_FW

+Electrical PCB Designs: https://github.com/berkeleyauv/RoboSub_HW

+PCB Parts: https://github.com/berkeleyauv/urbparts

 Inventory:

+## Plan

+#### Fall 2024
+- Focused on Onboarding new members
+  - Revamping the training to focus on both basics of electronics, firmware, and introduction of toolchains
+- Create a platform for the electrical team using RP2040 MCU
+- Finish the power distribution board
+  - Modifying current board to include sensors, MCU, and other optimization
+- Start the design of various other components like motor controllers and various sensors